 Supermarkets that perform well on a specific indicator within the research are marked with the icon this counts in the margin.
-Not all the measures we come across are extensive enough to count in the ranking, but even the small steps in the right direction are worth noting.
-We mark those initiatives with

 The new format of the Superlist Green report is a lot more concise than two years ago.
 For completeness, there is a background report with the underlying data.